Mohammad Azharuddin: Early life

 Azharuddin was born on 8 February 1963 in Hyderabad to Mohammad Azizuddin and Yousuf Sultana.
 He attended All Saints High School and graduated from Nizam College, Osmania University, with a Bachelor of Commerce degree.

 Azharuddin recalled that his maternal uncle Mir Zainulabiddin "who captained the Osmania University inspired [him] to take to cricket".
 Additionally, one Brother K. M. Joseph of the All Saints High School played a role in inculcating the passion for cricket in him.
 This was around 1973.
 Starting the 1977 season, Azharuddin was part of his high school team playing in the Hyderabad cricket league.
 He would subsequently play for the Deccan Blues team before going on to represent Osmania University in inter-university tournaments.

-Azharuddin began as a seam bowler before progressing quickly to bat at number three, besides being the third seamer, for Hyderabad Schools in the South Zone Schools against the visiting English Schools side.
+Azharuddin began as a seam bowler before progressing quickly to bat at number three, besides being the third seamer, for Hyderabad Schools in the South Zone Schools against the visiting English Schools team.
 He made his first-class debut aged 18 in the Ranji Trophy in its 1981–82 season playing for Hyderabad.
 In the 1982–83 and 1983–84 domestic seasons, Azharuddin scored 2,648 and 2,499 runs respectively.
 His performances received recognition when he scored a double-century in the Duleep Trophy in January 1984, playing for South Zone.
 In December that year, he scored centuries in both innings of the Ranji Trophy match against Andhra.
-In the same month, he earned a Test callup, against the visiting English side as a replacement to Sandeep Patil, in the Third Test of the series to be played at the Eden Gardens in Calcutta.
+In the same month, he earned a Test callup, against the visiting English team as a replacement to Sandeep Patil, in the Third Test of the series to be played at the Eden Gardens in Calcutta.

 Career

 Debut and early years

 Azharuddin made his international debut for India on 31 December 1984 against England.
 He scored 110 in his first innings.
-He subsequently scored two more centuries in his next two Test matches in the series, and became the first player to score three centuries in as many Tests.
+He subsequently scored two more centuries in his next two Test matches in the series, and became the first player to score three centuries in his first three Tests.
 Following the Test series, Azharuddin made his One Day International (ODI) debut against the same opposition at M. Chinnaswamy Stadium in Bangalore on 20 January 1985.
 He made an unbeaten 47.
 A month later, his unbeaten 93 took his team to victory against Pakistan at the World Championship of Cricket in a group stage fixture.

 After a lean patch of form in the Test format, Azharuddin scored his fourth Test century in 1986 against the visiting Sri Lankans in Kanpur.
 He made 199, which included a 272-run stand with Kapil Dev for the sixth in the first innings.
 The match resulted in a draw.